 Your personal data may be retained in IG/IN’s case files for at least five years and up to ten years after the closure of the investigation.
 If the related allegations were not substantiated, your personal data may be retained for a maximum of five years from the closure of the case.

-You are entitled to access, rectify and (in certain circumstances) block the data we hold regarding you.
-You may exercise these rights by contacting the data processing controller/processor at the following e-mail address: firstname.lastname@example.org.
+You are entitled to access, rectify and (in certain circumstances) restrict the processing of the data we hold regarding you.
+You may exercise these rights by contacting the EIB or the EIF, acting as data controllers in the context of their respective investigations, at the following e-mail address: email@example.com.
 Upon request and within three months from its receipt, you may obtain a copy of your personal data undergoing processing.
-Exemptions under Article 20(1) of Regulation (EC) N° 45/2001 may apply.
+Exceptions and restrictions under article 25 of Regulation (EU) 2018/1725 and relevant EIB decision may apply to EIB investigations.
+The relevant EIB decision is available here.

-You have the right to have recourse to the European Data Protection Supervisor (email@example.com) at any time if you consider that your rights under Regulation (EC) N° 45/2001 have been infringed as a result of the processing of your personal data by IG/IN.
+You have the right to have recourse to the European Data Protection Supervisor (firstname.lastname@example.org) at any time if you consider that your rights under Regulation (EU) 2018/1725 have been infringed as a result of the processing of your personal data by IG/IN.